nag763/tchatchers/README.md

 The production architecture consists of several layers :
 * <u>The client</u>, who uses the application and interacts with the different ressources.
 * <u>The proxy layer</u>, that defines some security constraints such as BruteForce mitigation, the HTTPS connection, the read time out and HTTP headers.
 This layer is the sole entry point for the client to the application, as others aren't publicly reachable since they are on another network.
-* <u>The applicative layer :</u> One part being the frontend built in WASM, so static assets in production, another part being the backend, built in axum, so running as a task.
-It is important to note that in production, only the backend part exists, since the frontend and proxy are on the same image.
-Besides, only the backend can access to the data layer within the network.
+* <u>The applicative layer :</u> This contains two noticeable applicative layers :
+    - First, the front layer, a static WASM file being downloaded once by the client and then used to display the application's data to the client.
+Understand that there is no server side rendering.
+    - Secondly,the API layer, used to persist the application data, besides of permitting operations such as authentication and translation.
 * <u>The data layer :</u> Mainly used for persistence.
-While Postgres will contain the data about the users, redis will store the messages that have been sent in the chatrooms.
-Postgres schema can be found right below, redis one is as simple as `ROOM_NAME[KEY]=MESSAGES[LIST]`.
+The choice has been made to persist all the data onto a Postgres database, both the user's data and the chats.
+On network level, the data layer can only be accessed by the API layer, and is not exposed publicly.

 ## Postgres schema